 Read More About the Inclusion Lie

 When unwitting parents of children with special needs buy into the inclusion lie, they give up the services their children need to flourish.
-A teacher explains why inclusion is not enough.
+A teacher explains why full inclusion is not enough.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.